-Two large financial groups, Penta Investments and J&T, have been increasing their participation in the media in the past few years.
-Penta Investments, particularly, controls via two companies a large portfolio of print titles and websites.
+Two large financial groups, Penta Investments and J&T, have a strong influence in the Slovak news media.
+Penta Investments controls, via two companies, a large portfolio of print titles and websites.
 The company repeatedly claimed that they view media purely as a business.
 They are said to be eying even more acquisitions.
+In 2018, the acquisition of Novy cas by Siekel was reportedly made for Penta Investments.

-Penta Investments and J&T in the 1990s reaped spectacular profits off taxpayer money through state companies.
+Penta Investments and J&T in the 1990s reaped spectacularly high profits from state companies.
 They have vested interests, doing business with the government, especially in regulated sectors such as healthcare and energy.